How Much Should You Pay Influencers? Audit Any Influencer With This 15 Step Guide.

 14. Negotiate and work up a contract.

 Okay, now it’s time to hit send.
-Expect to have some back and forth with your influencer.
+Expect to have some back and forth- influencer pricing often involves negotiation.
 They may not have the availability to give you everything you’re asking for, or there could be wiggle room in rates if you can offer other perks or accept less production.

 Throughout the negotiation process, always remain polite and courteous - if things go south, the last thing you want is the influencer trashing you on social media to thousands of rabid fans.